-ThinkSaveRetire.com welcomes guest and sponsored posts that provide unique insight into financial independence and early retirement.
-Everything that I share on this blog was designed to provide maximum value and is something truly unique and interesting.
+ThinkSaveRetire.com welcomes posts that provides unique insight into financial independence and early retirement.
+Everything shared on this blog was designed to provide maximum value and is something truly unique and interesting.

 Guest posts should be 100% relevant to this blog and the reader base.
 Popular topics include:

-My top priority with the topic choice is uniqueness.
-If I could find the topic on any other money or personal finance blog out there, it's probably not right for this blog.
+The top priority with the topic choice is uniqueness.
+If we could find the topic on any other money or personal finance blog out there, it's probably not right for this blog.
 Your topic must be clear and specific, unique and interesting.

-Next, all guest authors need to come prepared with at least a few topics in mind.
-Guest post requests that do not include clear ideas for posting topics will not be accepted - and due to the volume of requests received, I may not be able to respond to these submissions.
+All guest authors need to come prepared with at least a few topics in mind.
+Guest post requests that do not include clear ideas for posting topics will not be accepted - and due to the volume of requests received, we may not be able to respond to these submissions.

-I am looking for posts that are at least 2,000 words.
+We are looking for posts that are at least 1,500 words.
 Longer pieces are okay provided the content is substantive, helpful and well-written.
 Long posts offer more "food for thought" and better overall value to the reader and is becoming increasingly important in the blogosphere.

 Source all statistics to credible outlets and always include citations for images that are not CC0 or in the public domain (you must also have legal permission to use all images in your post).
 Pixabay.com and Unsplash.com are two popular websites that offer CC0 images that can be used for any purpose.